Dell Streak: Pre-release

-It features a Dell skin on top and has a cradle adapter with HDMI out.
-The phone lacks the navigational trackball found in many previous Android devices.
-While FM radio support is not an official feature, an FM radio chip was found upon inspection of the Streak's internal hardware, and can be accessed though a user's modification of the OS.
+Software

 The versions released previously have had Android 1.6 installed, with Dell offering unlocked Streaks with Android 2.2 (Froyo) in December 2010.

 Customers on the British O2 mobile phone network were given the opportunity to install Android 2.1 in early September 2010 through an Over the Air update.
 This update, however, caused an uproar amongst consumers, over bugs and removal of some features from the previous software.